 As moderate AMS is more serious, it requires careful monitoring of the sufferer to ensure that it does not progress to severe AMS.
 With moderate AMS, the sufferer’s nausea will lead to vomiting and the headache will not subside even after pain-relief remedies.
 In addition, the sufferer will appear to be permanently out of breath, even when doing nothing.

 Symptoms of severe AMS

 The severe forms of AMS are HACE and HAPE, which are life threatening.
 With severe AMS, there should be no debate about whether or not to continue.
 If any trekker is showing symptoms of severe altitude sickness, it is imperative that they descend immediately.

-The other symptoms of HACE include: The victim has a severe headache (not relieved by headache remedies such as ibuprofen) and impaired brain function such as loss of physical coordination (ataxia, clumsiness).
+The other symptoms of HACE: The victim has a severe headache (not relieved by headache remedies such as ibuprofen) and impaired brain function such as loss of physical coordination (ataxia, clumsiness).
 The victim has difficult with simple tasks such as tying their shoelaces or packing their bag, or is staggering or falling over.
 Their level of consciousness is declining and the victim may have personality changes: disorientation, confusion, irritability, uncooperativeness, poor decision making.
-As HACE progresses they become drowsy, semiconscious, unconscious.
+As HACE progresses they become drowsy, semiconscious and unconscious.

 Prevention of AMS